LittleRx/UDShunter/README.md

 # UDShunter
-UDShunter is a software which is made for scan UDS id and pentest services.
+UDS hunter is a software which is made for scan UDS id and pentest services.

-## install UDShunter python environment
+## install UDS hunter python environment

 ```
 > pip install python-can